 The Family Educational and Privacy Rights Act of 1974 specifically states that a school may provide what is "directory Information" to third parties when a legitimate request is made in writing.
 AAMI may occasionally release "directory information" and only this information, without the student's consent.
 Directory information includes the following: the student's name, address, date and place of birth, major field of study, participation in officially recognized activities, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
 Other information not in the "directory information" will not be released without written authorization of the student.
 Any student who wishes any or all of his/her directory information to remain confidential may inform the Registrar in writing, at any time.
+In addition, the Family Educational and Privacy Rights Act guarantee all students

 In addition, the Family Educational and Privacy Rights Act guarantee all students access to their own academic records.
 Detailed information concerning specific points regarding confidentiality of students' records can be found in AAMI's Student Handbook or can be obtained by inquiring at the Administrative Office.